Brandon Pillay: Parliament

 Following the death of Advocate Loyiso Mpumlwana in December 2020, the ANC selected Pillay to take up his seat in the National Assembly.
 Pillay was sworn in on 27 January 2021 during a virtual ceremony at the KwaZulu-Natal Provincial Legislature amid the COVID-19 pandemic in South Africa.
 Since entering parliament, he has served on the Portfolio Committee on Home Affairs.

+Pillay did not stand for a full term in the 2024 general election and retired from politics at the election.